frankshearar/Home/NuGet-Sign-Command.md

 ### Details about options
 * The users should use 1 of the 2 following ways to specify the certificate to be used to sign the package -
-    1. `-CertificatePath` -
+    1. `-CertificateFilePath` -
-The `CertificatePath` option is used to uniquely identify a certificate.
+The `CertificateFilePath` option is used to uniquely identify a certificate.
 The parameter accepts a relative or absolute file path.
     2. `-CertificateSubjectName | -CertificateFingerprint` -
 `CertificateSubjectName` and `CertificateFingerprint` options can be used to search the local certificate store.
 While searching the local store, if more than one matching certificates are found then we should fail and ask the user  to provide a more specific filter.
 Users can also use the `-CertificateStoreName` and `-CertificateStoreLocation` options to specify the certificate store name and location to be used to search for the certificate.
 * In all the cases we should display the certificate being used.